 Liv McGill, Audi Crooks Team Up at Oklahoma State

-With roster movement continuing across college women’s basketball, former Gator and Oklahoma State commit Liv McGill is set to share the court with one of the top names in the transfer portal: Audi Crooks.
+With roster movement continuing across college women’s basketball, former Gators women’s basketball star and Oklahoma State newcomer Liv McGill is set to share the court with the top names in the transfer portal: Audi Crooks.

 Last season, she averaged 25.8 points, 7.7 rebounds and 1.7 assists, shooting 64.9% from the field.
 Crooks scored 47 points against Indiana on Nov.
 30, cementing herself as one of the best players in the country.

-Transferring after the replacement of coach Kelly Rae Finley, McGill, the Gators’ top scorer last season, adds depth to the Cowgirls backcourt with her ability to handle the ball and create offensive tactics.
+Transferring after the firing of coach Kelly Rae Finley, McGill adds depth to the Cowgirls backcourt with her ability to handle the ball and create offensive tactics.

 Category: Basketball, Gators Women's Basketball, NCAA